Girls Town (1959 film): Mystery Science Theater 3000

 Girls Town was featured in episode number 601 of Mystery Science Theater 3000.
 The episode debuted July 16, 1994, on Comedy Central.
 The episode featured the debut of the Umbilicus, a tube or tether connecting the Satellite of Love, where Mike Nelson and his robot pals watched the movie, with Deep 13, where the evil scientists who sent him the movies worked and lived.

 The episode was ranked number 72 on the Top 100 list of episodes as voted upon by MST3K Season 11 Kickstarter backers.
 Writer Jim Vorel ranked the episode much higher, placing it at number 20 (out of 191 total MST3K episodes).
-Vorel laughs at the casting of Mel Torme as the movie's antagonist, although he appreciates Mamie Van Doren's pulchritude, even if she were years older than the juvenile delinquent she was supposed to be playing.
+Vorel laughs at the casting of Mel Tormé (then aged 33) as the movie's antagonist, although he appreciates Mamie Van Doren's pulchritude, even if she were years older than the juvenile delinquent she was supposed to be playing.
 Vorel calls the movie "one of the more inherently watchable dramas ever featured on the show".

 The MST3K version of Girls Town was included as part of the Mystery Science Theater 3000, Volume XXXIX DVD collection, released by Shout!
 Factory in November 21, 2017.
 The other episodes in the four-disc set include The Amazing Transparent Man (episode #623) and Diabolik (episode #1013).
 The fourth disc, titled "Satellite Dishes", collected non-movie segments from MST3K episodes that are unlikely to be collected on DVD.